enterspeedhq/enterspeed-docs/docs/integrations/shopify.md

 # Shopify

 :::info
-The Shopify Destination is currently in preview.
+The Shopify Destination is currently in preview, reach out if you want to get started.
 :::

 The Enterspeed Shopify integration uses the [destinations field](../reference/fields.md#destinations) to send data from views directly to a configured Shopify shop.
 This means that you can decide on schema level which views you want to send to Shopify.